 -What To Expect-

 Welcome and thank you for your interest in the Smithfield Truck Company Operations class.
-Whether this is your first time taking this class or fifth time, we like to give all of our students an idea of what to expect before they arrive.
+Whether this is your first time taking this class or multiple times, we like to give all of our students an idea of what to expect before they arrive.
 First and foremost, this is not a by the book, cookie cutter class.
 We thrive on challenging our students and providing them with best information and skills possible.
 We are going to work you hard, you will be tired at the end of this class.

 The instructors that we bring in are some of the best in the business from various career and volunteer departments that enjoy teaching and sharing their knowledge and skills.
 The objective for this weekend is for you to be exposed to outside of the box training and various methods of truck company operations, things that you can't find in a book.
 Remember this is a street smart class.
 Don’t be surprised if you get two different answers to the same question that you may have or different ways to achieve a task.

 To get the most out of this class, listen to what the instructors have to say with an open mind, and most of all, enjoy yourself.
 We encourage you to spread what you've learned in this class with your brothers and sisters in the fire service.
 The purpose is to spread the word on safe, aggressive truck company operations.
 Some may argue that you can’t be safe and aggressive at the same time but we beg the differ.
 Remember, once the fire goes out, most of your other problems go away.